What are overhead costs?

 Note: You can divide organizational overheads further - for example, into HR, management board, marketing, and sales, etc. Adding these costs separately gives you an opportunity to analyze how the project’s profitability and where your cost optimization efforts should be focused.

 Overhead cost associated with a specific project (for instance, software licenses or access to cloud resources).
 These expenses are only relevant for this particular project and don’t apply to others.

 3. Employee overhead

 You can approach calculating the overhead at a more granular level by calculating the overhead rate per employee.
 By assigning employees to a project, you’ll instantly know what the overhead costs are.

 I shared more insights and formulas here: How do you calculate overhead cost per employee?

-I already mentioned the profit margin and how important calculating overhead costs is to get it right.
+I already mentioned the profit margin and how important calculating overhead cost is to get it right.

 But how do you actually apply these expenses to the profit margin?
 It’s all about different margin degrees: